Skip to Content

 • Examine the Drip Pans

 You will identify these crystals at the candle nozzle’s base to hold the candle wax.
-If you are in a position to see the specific design of the crystals, you will be able to recognize the designer easily.
+Antique chandelier identification are in a position to see the specific design of the crystals, you will be able to recognize the designer easily.

 Chandeliers designed with curved arms and the unique feature of thumb printing originate from the respected British chandelier makers identified as Perry and Co.